English course in Cambridge

-The school has 14 comfortable, well-equipped classrooms, a room for self-study, a listening lab and a classroom reserved for use during students’ free time.
+The school has a good number of comfortable, well-equipped classrooms, a room for self-study, a listening lab and a classroom reserved for use during students’ free time.
 Internet access is free of charge at the 15 computer stations or via Wi-Fi.
 Access to local public transport is right outside the door.

 You're on the right place!

 Why book your language study travel with Full-immersion?
 Because with us you get: